-The Higher Education Support Act 2003 (the Act) was recently amended by the Higher Education Support Amendment (VET FEE-HELP Reform) Act 2015 and will enact new measures from 1 January 2016 to further strengthen the scheme.
-These changes aim to control growth and lift the performance of training providers ahead of a more fundamental redesign of the scheme to a new model from 2017 that better reflects the unique nature and practice of the VET sector.
+The Higher Education Support Act 2003 (the Act) was amended by the Higher Education Support Amendment (VET FEE-HELP Reform) Act 2015 which enacted new measures commencing 1 January 2016 to further strengthen the scheme.
+These changes have played a significant role in controlling the growth ahead of a more fundamental redesign of the scheme to a new model in 2017 that better reflects the unique nature and practice of the VET sector.

 - Strengthen the debt remission process for students under VET FEE-HELP

 - Strengthen the assessment criteria for, and ongoing scrutiny of, all training providers

 - Ensure student debt is incurred in line with course delivery, and establish increased protections for students

 - Establish minimum pre-requisite and prior education qualification, including demonstrated literacy and numeracy requirements.